Hopvine15/Temperature-Converter/README.md

 - **Wireframes:** (Add links or images here)
 - **Design Decisions:** Focused on simplicity, usability, and alignment with IBM Carbon Design System.
 - **Accessibility Considerations:** High contrast colors, keyboard navigation.

+### Why These Design Choices?
+The IBM Carbon Design System was chosen to ensure a professional and consistent user experience, aligning with IBM's internal standards.
+Accessibility was prioritized to make the app usable for all employees, including those with disabilities.
+Wireframes were created to visualize the layout and ensure a user-friendly interface before development began.

 ---